hcilabasu/crowd-creativity/README.md

 ## Wishlist
 - Implement persistance of layout
 - Implement a central highlighting function and standard, that whenever called highlights ideas in any panels
+- Standardize tags, concepts, categories to tags only.

 ## Known issues
 - The bottom of the layout is cutoff by the amount of the navbar